|Tuesday||11:00 a.m. and 2:00 p.m. Tour|

 The spacious rooms and jig-sawed porches of this two-story Folk Victorian architecture example recall a time when large families made their homes near Historic Pensacola’s Seville Square.
 Although built for John and Kate Lear, they never lived in the home.
 Captain Benito Rocheblave owned and lived in the house for many years during the turn-of-the-century.
 Tours will be given twice daily on Tuesday, Wednesday, Thursday, Friday, and Saturday at 11:00 a.m. and 2:00 p.m. and are included with admission to the museum complex.
 Purchase tickets to the museum complex.

-The Lear/Rocheblave House, built circa 1889 at 214 East Zaragoza Street, is a central element to the development and interpretation of Historic Pensacola Village for the visiting public.
+The Lear/Rocheblave House, built circa 1890 at 214 East Zaragoza Street, is a central element to the development and interpretation of Historic Pensacola Village for the visiting public.
 The house has transitioned through the years in order to meet interpretive needs and progress.
 Since 1988, a series of grant projects have prepared the structure for its continual evolution as a museum house.
 At the beginning, Historic Pensacola Preservation Board Director, John Daniels, and board trustees envisioned the Lear/Rocheblave House as a “Grandma’s Attic” type experience for museum visitors, evoking the nostalgic feelings of time past.
-However, the overall interpretive purpose focuses on the creation of a complete historic time line for visitors.
+However, the overall interpretive purpose focuses on the creation of a complete historical timeline for visitors.
 The Lear/Rocheblave House has been a completing factor in this goal through the years.

 The architectural construction can be classified as a two-story wood frame, clapboard, and vernacular home with ornamental Queen Anne design elements.